iron-fish/website/docs/onboarding/rpc/wallet.md

 }
 `} />

-## wallet/postTransaction
+## <GithubCodeLink link="wallet/postTransaction"/> wallet/postTransaction

-Posts a transaction, submitting it to the wallet, mempool, and network if possible.
+Posts a transaction and submits it to the wallet, mempool, and network if possible.

+Returns the serialized transaction.
 #### Request

 <JsDisplay js={`{